clarkmclean/Flexbox-grid/README.md

 # Flexbox-grid
-How to do grid boilerplate in flexbox, but you probably shouldn't.
+How to do grid boilerplate in flexbox.

+You might find this helpful to learn flexbox if you're coming from a 12 column layout similar to Bootstrap etc.